developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/api/index.md

 	context.this.sendBroadcast(i);

 ####COMMENTS
-The received API commands are not queued; API commands are processed immediately.
-Commands received while the current API command is still being processed may be ignored.
-For example, attempting to send the soft scan trigger start command immediately after sending the scanner enable command will result in the soft scan trigger command being ignored because the scanner enable will not have had time to complete.
-In this case, the soft scan trigger command should be delayed sufficiently for the scanner enable to complete; one example of how this could be done is given below.
+The soft scan trigger command should be delayed sufficiently to enable the scanner to complete the task.
+For example, use of delay code similar to that shown below could be used.

 	int triggerDelay = 250; // delay in milliseconds